outoft3n/2025-ITCS383-Chongyai/HANDOVER.md

 | 7 | DFD | No data stores present | Add at minimum: Job listings, User accounts, Applications |
 | 8 | DFD | No bidirectional flows shown | Add return flows from system back to actors and external systems |

 ---

-## 6. Conclusion

-The implemented system covers the majority of the designed use cases.
-Key gaps across all three diagrams are:

-- **Payment and Banking System** — designed across all diagrams but not implemented
-- **Account management features** (delete/suspend) for Applicant and Recruitment Unit — designed but not built
-- **Support Staff** — implemented but missing from both the original C4 and the DFD
-- **Publish Announcement** — has a known frontend bug (API layer is functional)

----